As we start 2018 it’s interesting to look ahead at the risks that might resonate in the tech scene this year. Here are some of our thoughts:

 However, smartwatches and other healthtech devices have crept in to daily life, and have been transmitting your data back to their respective services.

-With GDPR approaching in May 2018, we think wearables, and the services behind them, will start to be looked at with fresh eyes, and risks that require control may be identified.
+With GDPR approached in May 2018, we think wearables, and the services behind them, will start to be looked at with fresh eyes, and risks that require control may be identified.

 Fintech has been a growing sector for a while and with both Open Banking and PSD2 set to arrive in 2018, the variety of fintech services available is set to increase, bring with it an array of new cyber security and supply chain risks to manage.